preetamzare/MyAWSSAA-Notes/Labs/Additional_notes.md

 Detailed monitoring just provides a higher frequency of metrics (1-minute frequency).

 ### Cognito
-You can add multi-factor authentication (MFA) to a user pool to protect the identity of your users.
-MFA adds a second authentication method that doesn’t rely solely on user name and password.
-You can choose to use SMS text messages, or time-based one-time (TOTP) passwords as second factors in signing in your users.
-You can also use adaptive authentication with its risk-based model to predict when you might need another authentication factor.
+You can add multi-factor authentication (MFA) to a user pool in Cognito to protect the identity of your users.
 It’s part of the user pool advanced security features, which also include protections against compromised credentials.

 ### CORS